shl152/cs445-rec1/README.md

-# CS 445 Recitation 1: Java from CLI, Git
+# CS 445 Recitation 1: Java from CLI, Git; Now with Gradle!

 ## Introduction